 This fantastical tale not only offers a richly detailed historical view of Venice, but also provides a vividly imaginative take on the city ...
 Imbued with magic, mystery and a rip-roaring plot, this book is a gripping read for older children, with lyrical and compelling prose, and a depiction of a fantasy Venice that is both evocative and beautiful. - ITALIA!

-Michelle Lovric divides her time between her apartments on the Thames and in Venice.
-She has published five novels for adults, of which THE REMEDY was longlisted for the Orange Prize for Fiction.
+Michelle Lovric divides her time between a flat on the Thames and Venice.
+She has published three novels for adults, of which THE REMEDY was longlisted for the Orange Prize for Fiction.
 She combines her fiction work with editing, designing and producing literary anthologies including her own translations of Latin and Italian poetry.
 Her book 'Love Letters' was a New York Times best-seller.
+She maintains large databases of text and visual material on memoirs, love poems and letters, female and male wit, slang/cursing/archaic words and esoteric medical matters.

 Her children's books can be found at http://www.michellelovric.com/children/chindex.htm